Regular Tree Algebras: Syntactic algebras

 For the proof, we need to set up a bit of technical machinery.
-Let $\sim$~be an equivalence relation on~$\bbT\Sigma$ and let $\calA$~and~$\calB$ be two non-deterministic parity automata.
+Fix a finite ranked set~$\Sigma$, let $\sim$~be an equivalence relation on~$\bbT\Sigma$, and let $\calA$~and~$\calB$ be two non-deterministic parity automata.
 We will define a game $\calG_{\sim}(\calA,\calB)$ where the first player wins if, and only if, there exist two trees $S,T \in \bbT\bbT\Sigma$ of the same shape such that \begin{itemize} \item $S(v) \sim T(v)$, for all vertices $v$, \item $\calA$~accepts $\Flat(S)$, \item $\calB$~accepts $\Flat(T)$. \end{itemize} The game is a variant of the well-known Automaton--Pathfinder Game.
 The only difference is that we simulate two automata at the same time and that, instead of playing single letters, we play larger trees in each step.
 The game has two players \emph{Automaton} and \emph{Pathfinder.} Each round starts in a position of the form $\langle p,q\rangle$, where $p$~is a state of~$\calA$ and $q$~one of~$\calB$.
-In the first round of the game, these are the initial states of the respective automata.
-Given such a position $\langle p,q\rangle$, Automaton chooses \begin{itemize} \item two trees $s,t \in \bbT\Sigma$ with $s \sim t$, \item a profile~$\delta$ for some run of~$\calA$ on~$s$ that starts in state~$p$, and \item a profile~$\varepsilon$ for some run of~$\calB$ on~$t$ that starts in state~$q$. \end{itemize} Pathfinder responds by selecting a number $i < \ar(s) = \ar(t)$.
-The \emph{outcome} of this round is the pair $\langle \delta|_i, \varepsilon|_i\rangle$ where
+We allow $p$~and/or~$q$ to be undefined, which we denote by the special symbol~$\bot$.
+In the first round of the game, $p$~and~$q$ are the initial states of the respective automata.
+Given such a position $\langle p,q\rangle$, \begin{itemize} \item Automaton chooses two trees $s,t \in \bbT_m\Sigma$ with $s \sim t$ and $m < \omega$, \item if $p \neq \bot$, he also chooses a profile~$\delta$ for some partial run of~$\calA$ on~$s$ that starts in state~$p$, and \item if $q \neq \bot$, he chooses a profile~$\varepsilon$ for some partial run of~$\calB$ on~$t$ that starts in state~$q$. \end{itemize} Pathfinder responds by selecting a number $i < m$.
+The \emph{outcome} of this round is the pair $\langle \delta|_i, \varepsilon|_i\rangle$ where $|_i$~denotes the restriction to the $(i+1)$-th successor, that is,